ALMA Band 2 line survey of a $z = 3.44$ clumpy strongly-lensed submillimetre galaxy: Acknowledgements

 \section{Acknowledgements}

-TB acknowledges financial support from the Knut and Alice Wallenberg foundation through grant no. KAW 2020.0081.
-The author kindly thanks fruitful discussions with Carlos De Breuck, Elvire De Beck, Kiana Kade, Kirsten Knudsen and Maria D\'iaz-Trigo.
+{TB kindly thanks the anonymous referee and editors at MNRAS for their insightful comments and suggestions to improve this manuscript.} TB acknowledges financial support from the Knut and Alice Wallenberg foundation through grant no. KAW 2020.0081.
+The author kindly thanks fruitful discussions with Carlos De Breuck, Elvire De Beck, Kiana Kade, Patrick Kamieneski, Kirsten Knudsen, Louise Paquereau and Maria D\'iaz-Trigo.
 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2011.0.00025.SV, \#2015.1.00504.S, \#2022.1.00172.S, \#2022.1.00526.S, and \#2023.1.01585.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), NSTC and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.